Andr3w0w3n/BNRQ/README.md

 purposes as well.

 ## Content Description
+<br>Assets: *A folder that contains any image, video, or audio assets for the project*
-RenderQueue Builds : *The build folders for each exe build.
+<br>RenderQueue Builds : *The build folders for each exe build.
 See installation for information on each of the builds*

-CodecLookup.py : *This is a simple class that is one massive dictionary for easy codec lookup and translation*
+<br>CodecLookup.py : *This is a simple class that is one massive dictionary for easy codec lookup and translation*
+<br>ErrorCodes.py : *This is a class that makes it easier to access and read any error codes*

-LICENSE : *The license for BNRQ*
+<br>LICENSE : *The license for BNRQ*

-MainWindowTab.py : *This is the class that holds the code for the Main Window Tab.
+<br>MainWindowTab.py : *This is the class that holds the code for the Main Window Tab.
 This includes functionality and look*

-PreferencesTab.py : *This is the class that holds the code for the Preferences Tab.
+<br>PreferencesTab.py : *This is the class that holds the code for the Preferences Tab.
 This includes functionality and look*

-RenderQ.py : *This is the class that holds the main function and launches the pyside application*
+<br>RenderQ.py : *This is the class that holds the main function and launches the pyside application*

-RenderScript.py : *This is a python script built for the program to run in Nuke.
+<br>RenderScript.py : *This is a python script built for the program to run in Nuke.
 It opens a designated project and renders it.
-		Returning an exit code that the program may use to display errors if any occur.*
+<br>		Returning an exit code that the program may use to display errors if any occur.*
+<br>settings.json : *The settings file holding all settings so they may be accessed next application launch*

-Settings.py : *This is the class that runs and manages settings for the pyside application.*
+<br>Settings.py : *This is the class that runs and manages settings for the pyside application.*
-	***Note***:*Settings are not saved in an file, so the application basically only has temporary settings at the moment*
+<br>	      ***Note***:*Settings are not saved in an file, so the application basically only has temporary settings at the moment*

-setup.py : *This is for construction of the executable.
+<br>setup.py : *This is for construction of the executable.
 It is used to make the .spec file*

 ## Installation
 The application is available as an executable located in the Builds folder on the project's github.
 Clone the github repository